NorthPark Center: Public library

-NorthPark Center hosts Bookmarks, a 1993 sqft Dallas Public Library for children 12 years and younger.
+NorthPark Center hosts Bookmarks, a 1993 sqft Dallas Public Library branch for children 12 years and younger.
 Bookmarks is the first children's library in the United States to be in a shopping center.

 Location

 The Center is at the intersection of the Central Expressway and Loop 12/Northwest Highway, located to the east and south of the center respectively.
 NorthPark is also across the freeway from The Shops at Park Lane, a mixed-use development with which includes shopping.
 NorthPark Center is the most popular shopping center in North Texas, with over 27 million visitors a year.

 Television and film location

 NorthPark's interior has been a location for scenes in television and film productions.